Helmholtz Resonator

 Plot the list of values using ListLinePlot:

-Using the numerical resonance frequency one can play the sound that the bottle generates.
+Using the numerical resonance frequency, one can play the sound that the bottle generates.

 Play a sine wave for 3 seconds using the numerical resonance frequency:

-Wine bottle as a Helmholtz resonator
+Wine Bottle as a Helmholtz Resonator

 Define the geometric parameters of the bottle in meters :

-As the bottle wine is rotationally symmetric about the -axis the geometry can be approximated by its 2D cross-section in the plane.
+As the wine bottle is rotationally symmetric about the axis, the geometry can be approximated by its 2D cross section in the plane.

 Here the geometry is created manually.
 The cross-sectional area of the bottle consists of two parts: a neck and a cavity.
-The neck is made of a rectangle primitive region, while the cavity is of straight lines and curves.
+The neck is made of a rectangle primitive region, while the cavity is made of straight lines and curves.

 Build the cavity boundary using Line and BSplineCurve: